Sabina Yasmin: 2010s

 Yasmin sang a duet with the winner of Channel-I Sera Kontho, Imran.
 In these years she sang for a new generation of actresses like Apu Biswas, Sahara, Racy and others.
 Her song "Premiker Buk Jeno Sukher Nodi" featured in top charts for many weeks.

 Personal life

 Yasmin has married three times.
-She has a daughter, Fairooz Yasmin (Badhon), a singer, from her first marriage with Anisur Rahman, and a son, Srabon, from her second marriage with Amir Hossain.
-In 1998, she met Kabir Sumon, an Indian-Bengali musician and political activist, and later the couple got married.
+She has a daughter, Yasmin Fairuz Bandhan, a singer, from her first marriage with Anisur Rahman, and a son, Rafi Hossain Srabon, from her second marriage with Bangladesh National Film Awards-winning dance choreographer Amir Hossain Babu.
+In 1998, she met Kabir Suman, an Indian-Bengali musician and political activist, and later the couple got married.

 In July 2007, Yasmin was diagnosed with non-Hodgkin lymphoma.
 She was admitted to Labaid Hospital on 12 June.
 Doctors found that she was suffering from an infection of the spleen.
 An emergency operation took place on 21 June.
 But her health didn't improve.
 She flew to Singapore for better treatment on 11 July.
 After having treatment for three and a half months, she returned to Bangladesh.